heckelson/i3-and-kde-plasma/README.md

-# i3-and-kde
+# i3 and KDE Plasma
-How to install the i3 window manager on KDE
+How to install the i3 window manager on KDE Plasma

 # Situation before installation
 * Manjaro KDE Edition, all updates installed